vuejs/docs/src/guide/components/provide-inject.md

   // when declaring default values for injections
   inject: {
     message: {
-      from: 'message', // this is optional is using the same key for injection
+      from: 'message', // this is optional if using the same key for injection
       default: 'default value'
     },
     user: {
-      // make sure to use factory function for non-primitive values!
+      // make sure to use a factory function for non-primitive values!
       default: () => ({ name: 'John' })
     }
   }